-In line with the provisions set out in the DfE guidance 'Keeping Children Safe in Education, 2019' the governing body will challenge the school's senior management team on the delivery of this policy and monitor its effectiveness.
+In line with the provisions set out in the DfE guidance 'Keeping Children Safe in Education, Sep 2021' and the Out Of School Settings guidance 2021 the governing body will challenge the centre's senior management team on the delivery of this policy and monitor its effectiveness.
 Governors will review this policy every year and may amend and adopt it in accordance with any new legislation or guidance or in light of their quality assurance of the delivery of this policy and the overall safeguarding arrangements made.